-The procurement processes for the engagement of engineering consultants described in this manual comply with the requirements of the Queensland Procurement Policy 2019.
-Link: Queensland Procurement Policy webpage (https://www.forgov.qld.gov.au/procurement-policy).
+The procurement processes for the engagement of engineering consultants described in this manual comply with the requirements of the Queensland Procurement Policy 2023.
+Link: Queensland Procurement Policy webpage Queensland Procurement Policy 2023.

 1.2 System applicability

 This system applies to the engagement of consultants for engineering projects, including project subcomponents (i.e. Work Packages) by the department.
 The system also applies to such engagements by RoadTek and Engineering and Technology (E&T).